-- C. Powers and Duties.
-The Committee shall be empowered to: - 1.
-Review and recommend to the King County Executive all policy matters on the Consortium's CDBG and HOME Program including the amount of administrative setaside, priorities governing the use of the public services setaside, and projects or programs to be funded with the program income from community development interim loans and Section 108 loan guarantees (as allowed in Section 108 of the Act). - 2.
-Review, recommend, and endorse the Consolidated H&CD Plan required by HUD.
-The Consolidated H&CD Plan will be developed annually by the Consortium to meet the HUD requirement and will include Consortium-wide policies as well as local priorities governing CDBG-funded projects. - 3.
+C. Powers and Duties.
+The Committee shall be empowered to:

+- 1. Review and recommend to the King County Executive all policy matters on the Consortium's CDBG and HOME Program including the amount of administrative setaside, priorities governing the use of the public services setaside, and projects or programs to be funded with the program income from community development interim loans and Section 108 loan guarantees (as allowed in Section 108 of the Act). - 2.
+Review, recommend, and endorse the Consolidated H&CD Plan required by HUD. - 3.
 Review plan and program disagreements between the County and participating jurisdictions and offer recommendations to the King County Executive. - 4.
-Review and recommend sanctions to be imposed on cities for failure to meet responsibilities as contained in Section X of this Agreement.
-Any recommended sanctions will ensure that the city's low-and moderate-income residents continue to benefit from CDBG funds.
-Sanctions will be imposed to prevent the King County Consortium from losing a share of its entitlement due to participating cities' inability to meet federal requirements. - 5.
-Review and recommend projects for funding under the Section 108 loan guarantee program (as allowed in Section 108 of the Act).
+Review and recommend sanctions to be imposed on cities for failure to meet responsibilities as contained in Section X. of this Agreement.
+Any recommended sanctions will ensure that the City's low- and moderate-income residents continue to benefit from CDBG funds.
+Sanctions will be imposed to prevent the King County Consortium from losing a share of its entitlement due to participating cities' inability to meet federal requirements.